image-js/image-js-docs/docs/Basics/Working with Masks.md

 image = image.threshold(); // returns a mask
 ```

-In most cases thresholding is your go-to method to get a mask from an image.
+Although it might not perform as well on an image with complex background, in most cases, thresholding is your go-to method to get a mask from an image.

 <ThresholdMaskDemo />